 The Papers of George Washington project is different from the George Washington Papers American Memory database at the Library of Congress in two major ways:

-- Their goals and purposes are very different
+- Their goals and purposes

 In presenting transcriptions of documents that are heavily annotated, the Papers of George Washington seeks to serve as a vital informational resource for academic research on Washington.
 In contrast, American Memory’s George Washington Papers displays images of documents, few transcriptions, and even fewer annotations, making it an excellent resource for accessing original manuscripts, not for thorough research.